rbowsley/lamplighthelp/source/16-11-4_Setting_Up_Office_365_With_Two_Factor_Authentication.markdown

 ![Microsoft Create Password](16.11.4c.png)

 - Give the app password a name (such as Lamplight).
 - You’ll be shown the password.
 Copy it to your clipboard, you won’t see this again.
-You will need to enter it in to Lamplight, after which you won't need it again and you should delete it.
+You will need to enter it in Lamplight, after which you won't need it again and you should delete it.

 ![Microsoft Password Screen](16.11.4d.png)